 Dust diseases will not appear until years after exposure.
 However, if you do contract a disease, there are compensation options depending on whether you caught the disease at work or near a site with poor practices.

 There are legal options for dust disease suffers to access compensation.
-Those affected during the course of their work can make a claim through Workers Compensation paths, while members of the public can use Public Liability laws to claim compensation to help them with the medical care they need.
+Those affected during their work can claim through Workers Compensation paths, while members of the public can use Public Liability laws to claim compensation to help them with the medical care they need.

 Written by Shine Lawyers.
 Last modified: February 25, 2016.